 This is actually recurring now.
 SDS chapters all over the country are growing up, and it’s a very important phenomenon right now.
 That’s partly why I wrote the book, to try and convey something of our history to people who are doing it again.

 AMY GOODMAN: Ultimately, you were expelled from MIT?

 MICHAEL ALBERT: Yeah, I was.
-I had become — I guess "prominent" is the right word.
-Actually, those fraternity guys had had me earmarked to become four years later — that’s how incredibly regimented it is — four years later they thought I would run for president of the whole student body.
+I had become—I guess “prominent” is the right word.
+Actually, those fraternity guys had had me earmarked to become, four years later—that’s how incredibly regimented it is—four years later, they thought I would run for president of the whole student body.
 Well, I quit after my freshman year the fraternity.
-But four years later, I did actually run for president.
-Ironically, I won, and I was one of the leaders of the actions and the demonstrations, and so on.
-And so, they did indeed throw me out on ridiculous charges, mostly because they didn’t know all the things that I did do, which would have been, from their point of view, legitimate charges.
+But four years later, I did actually run for president of the—ironically, and I won.
+And I was one of the leaders of the actions and the demonstrations and so on.
+And so, they did indeed throw me out, on ridiculous charges, mostly because they didn’t know all the things that I did do, which would have been, from their point of view, legitimate charges.
 They just sort of made things up.
 But they did throw me out, yes.

 AMY GOODMAN: What did that mean for you to be expelled from the university?

 MICHAEL ALBERT: Well, for me, it didn’t mean much, in the sense that it’s a little like being expelled from a cesspool.
 I mean, in other words, from my point of view, MIT was a place that had many virtues, in the sense of teaching people and being an environment that was in some sense comforting for some, at least.
 But in other senses, it was a factory that was producing thoughts and also technology that was used in the Vietnam War.